 Destroy Your Documents Securely- and Document When You Do

-Destroying (and properly documenting) all your documents helps to reduce legal liability, reduce the amount of documents you store onsite, and protect your critical documents from getting into the wrong hands.
+Destroying (and properly documenting) all your documents helps to reduce legal liability, reduce the number of documents you store onsite, and protect your critical documents from getting into the wrong hands.

 Document shredding is a critical piece of any document management plan.
 It’s critical to make sure documents that have personal, financial, or sensitive business information are retained as long as they need to be.